RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/02-Queries-for-IP-Networks.md

 These queries will return information about objects with ranges of IP addresses that are fully contained within the reference range specified in the query argument.
 The returned objects contain fewer addresses than the specified range.
 More specific range queries do not return the exact match range if it exists.

 * “-M” (or --all-more) - requests that the server should return all the sub-ranges that are completely contained within the reference range.
 When there are hierarchies of sub-ranges, all levels of the hierarchies will be returned down to the smallest sub-range in each hierarchy.
-Many objects can be returned. **All smaller** IP ranges in the IP range.
+Many objects can be returned.
 * “-m” (or --one-more) - requests that the server should return all the sub-ranges that are completely contained within the reference range.
 When there are hierarchies of sub-ranges, only the top level of the hierarchies will be returned.
 These are usually called one level more specific ranges.
 Many objects can be returned.
-The **Immediately smaller** IP range in the IP range.

 ## Less Specific Range Queries